The Theme of Survival in Kindred by Octavia E. Butler

 Kindred’s protagonist, Dana Franklin, is an African-American woman writer in her twenties living in 1970s California.
 She’s repeatedly hurtled back in time to a slave plantation in 1815 Maryland.

 Witnessing the first-hand the brutality of slavery, Dana learns the true meaning of survival.
 Her repeated attempts to escape go beyond her personal desire to return to what she comes to realize is, to say the least, a much easier existence.
-Because many events in the past have already happened and shaped the course of personal and cultural histories, may be beyond Dana’s ability to alter.
+Because many events in the past have already happened and shaped the course of personal and cultural histories, they may be beyond Dana’s ability to alter.

 Thus, she needs to navigate a tricky balance.
 Seeking to do as little harm as possible, she is compelled — repeatedly — to rescue Rufus, a ruthless white slave owner who she comes to learn is her ancestor.
 Thus, her own future existence depends on ensuring his survival.